tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 After some digging, I eventually found out the problem was the cookie, which is supposed to store information like the CSRF token, was not getting set when loading the `iframe` from within Jira.

 Our cookie was not getting set because the default behavior for cookies is to be [first-party](https://web.dev/samesite-cookies-explained/#what-are-first-party-and-third-party-cookies), meaning they are only accessible on the same domain as the server.
 Since we are rendering our site in an `iframe` we are attempting to access the cookies for our application from an Atlassian/Jira domain.
-Working with cookies from a different domain is known as [third-party](https://web.dev/samesite-cookies-explained/#what-are-first-party-and-third-party-cookies) cookies.
+Working with cookies from a different domain is known as [third-party cookies](https://web.dev/samesite-cookies-explained/#what-are-first-party-and-third-party-cookies).
 For security reasons, browsers block this type of cookie by default.

-To allow your application to store cookies that can be accessible by a third-party the cookie must have the [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) property set to `'None'`.
-When sending cookies to third parties, you must also set the [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Secure) property on the cookie.
-This indicates that the cookie should only be accessible when the requesting site is using `https` (or is `localhost`).
+To allow your application to store cookies that can be accessible by a third party the cookie must have the [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) property set to `'None'`.
+When sending cookies to third parties, you must also set the [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Secure) property on the cookie; this indicates that the cookie should only be accessible when the requesting site is using `https`.
 For more information on the `SameSite` options when working with cookies check out [this article](https://web.dev/samesite-cookies-explained/).

 ### Third Party Cookies with Phoenix